Apple Podcasts | Google Podcasts

 - Becoming a member of the Minority Association of Premedical Students (MAPS), the undergrad arm of the National Medical Association, an organization specifically for medical students of color with a two-fold mission:

-- Help medical students of color succeed at medical school
+- Help medical students of color succeed in medical school.

-- Raise awareness to health disparities as well as health equity and social justice issues
+- Raise awareness about health disparities, as well as health equity and social justice issues.

 Her experiences as a Jeannette K. Watson fellow:

-- Teaching biology and ecology at Bronx Zoo for the first summer
+- Teaching biology and ecology at the Bronx Zoo for the first summer

 - Spending her second summer at Gay Men’s Health Crisis, an HIV community-based organization, specifically at the public policy department